United Methodist Women

 - Be sure to read the “Who We Are” tab for our purpose and vision.

-Apply NOW through September 30 at 5 pm
+Application period ended September 30 at 5 pm

 Agencies that meet the criteria may apply during September.
 Please plan to complete all sections of the application form to submit a proposal for a program/project or equipment.
 Funds raised through the annual UMW Rummage Sale are dispersed through grants which are determined by the Board of United Methodist Women of The United Methodist Church of the Resurrection; recipients are notified by November 1 regarding the grant and the amount awarded.